 December comes from the Latin word decem meaning “ten” because this had been the tenth month of the early Roman calendar.

 December 6 is Saint Nicholas Day.
 St. Nicholas, the patron saint of children, inspires traditions around the world from hunts for presents to stockings with sweets.

-The 7th of the month is always National Pearl Harbor Remembrance Day.
+The 7th of December is always National Pearl Harbor Remembrance Day.